Kiel-RM/Game/README.md

 # Game
-Repository of the game "The Hunter Soul"
+Repository of the game "The Hunter Soul" developed by esdrax, RaulSanz, etc Depositame a mi bcp